top of page

 I'm on EST (in Atlanta, GA).

-Can I try out IM before I invest in full sessions?
+Can I try out IM before I invest in full sessions

 Yes!

-Start with my free 8-minute makeover.
+If you are seeking immediate, right-this-sec healing and relief from your pain, get going with my free 8-minute makeover.
 If you love it, you'll probably respond beautifully to IM.

-Are the Experience and full sessions virtual or in person?
+Are full sessions virtual or in person?

 Full sessions are in either format.
 (For in person, I live in Atlanta, GA, and am on EST.)